 The Company's main objective of financial risk management is to manage the market risk related to operating activity including foreign currency risk, interest rate risk, credit risk and liquidity risk.
-To reduce the potential and detrimental influence of the fluctuations in market on the Company's financial performance, the Company endeavors to identify, estimate and hedge the uncertainties of the market.
+To reduce the potential and detrimental influence of market fluctuations on the Company's financial performance, the Company endeavors to identify, estimate and hedge the uncertainties of the market.

-The Company's significant financial activity is reviewed and approved by the board of directors and audit committee in compliance with related regulations and internal control policy, and the authority and responsibility are delegated according to the operating procedures.
-The Company did not enter into or trade financial instruments, for speculative purposes.
+The Company's significant financial activity is reviewed and approved by the board of directors in compliance with related regulations and internal control policy, and the authority and responsibility are delegated according to the operating procedures.
+Internal auditors also regularly or irregularly review the compliance of the policy.
+The Company did not enter into or trade financial instruments for speculative purposes.